If your hectic lifestyle means you just don’t have the time – or energy – to shop for educational toys for your littl’uns, then.

 Amazon promises that all the products it sends out will be “hand-picked” by “toy experts.”

-Split into three groups – 3 to 4 year olds, 5 to 7 year olds, and 8 to 13 year olds – each of the toys will be linked in some way to either science, tech, engineering, or math, with one delivered each month to subscribers.
+Split into three groups –, , and – each of the toys will be linked in some way to either science, tech, engineering, or math, with one delivered each month to subscribers.

 “From programmable robots to rockin’ crystal kits and chemistry sets to cool arithmetic toys, S.T.E.M.
 Club will challenge and inspire while expanding young minds through play,” the Seattle-based company says on a new webpage promoting the service.